Sourcepass MCOE Blog

 • Security configuration and health

 Even if a token is stolen, access can be blocked if the attacker’s device does not meet trust requirements.
-This control usually requires Intune or hybrid device management but provides a strong second layer of defense.
+This control typically requires Intune or hybrid device management.
+It provides a strong second layer of defense.

 Email Authentication Gaps that Leave Microsoft 365 Tenants Exposed